mmilner29/password-generator/README.md

 # Password Generator

 ## Purpose
-A website that generates a random password based on user input
+A website that generates a random password based on user input.

 ## Built With
 * HTML